thorpej/nabud/README.md

 ### nabud-1.2
 * Added command history to nabuctl on systems that have the BSD _libedit_ library.
+* Added a Baud configuration property to Connection objects.
+This allows users who have modified their NABU to use a different HCCA baud rate clock to specify the baud rate to use.
+* Renamed the FileRoot property on Connection objects to StorageArea, as the old name could be confusing.
+The old name is still accepted for compatibility with existing configuration files.

 ### nabud-1.1.1
 * Fix an issue reported by jeffreystone on Discord -- if you selected a